About this listing

-Below is an extensive description of the neighborhood, the bungalow & a city guide of walkable Cultural Events (all occur steps from the bungalow!)
+Below is an extensive description of the neighborhood, the duplex & a city guide of walkable Cultural Events (all occur steps from the house!)

 You have your own separate, private space like you would in a hotel.
 In fact, a cozy hotel suite w/en suite bath & a huge, tranquil bamboo patio is the BEST way to envision this space.
 There is just one shared wall between the front house (where I reside) and back house (your suite).
 This is a very private experience for the guest.
 My reviews attest to the privacy of your unit!